Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: Introduction

 \paragraph{A Wrong Negative Belief: The Space Cost of Environments} Another misleading belief was that environment-based abstract machines could not provide reasonable notions of space.
 Environments are data structures used to achieve time reasonability.
-According to Accattoli and Barras \cite{DBLP:conf/ppdp/AccattoliB17}, there are two main styles of environments, \emph{local} and \emph{global}.
-Global environments (as in the Milner Abstract Machine \cite{DBLP:conf/ppdp/AccattoliB17}) are log-insensitive because they work over the input space.
+According to Fernandez and Siafakas \cite{DBLP:journals/entcs/FernandezS09}, there are two main styles of environments, \emph{local} and \emph{global}, studied in-depth by Accattoli and Barras \cite{DBLP:conf/ppdp/AccattoliB17}.
+Global environments (as in the Milner Abstract Machine \cite{DBLP:conf/icfp/AccattoliBM14}) are log-insensitive because they work over the input space.
 Local environments (as in the KAM) are log-sensitive.
 There are two reasons why their usual presentation is space unreasonable.

 Firstly, garbage collection is not usually accounted for, which leads to ever-increasing space usage, while reasonable space should be re-usable.
 This issue is easily solved by adding garbage collection.
-One actually needs an eager form, in order to maxime space re-usability, and to implement it in a naive, time-ineffiecient way, as time efficient techniques such as reference counters would add an unreasonable space overhead.
+One actually needs an eager form, in order to maximize space re-usability, and to implement it in a naive, time-ineffiecient way, as time efficient techniques such as reference counters would add an unreasonable space overhead.

 Secondly, and more subtly, environments are usually space unreasonable because of the use of pointers for sharing.
 To be precise, local environments use \emph{two} types of pointers, handling two forms of sharing: sub-term pointers, which serve to avoid copying sub-terms, and environment pointers, which both realize their linked list structure and the sharing of environments.
 Sub-terms pointers are a key aspect of logarithmic space computations, and are thus crucial.
-Environment pointers are instead what makes environments space unreasonable (despite being, accordingly to Douence and Fradet \cite{DBLP:journals/lisp/DouenceF07}, the \emph{essence} of the KAM): they introduce a logarithmic \emph{pointer overhead} that, at best, gives simulations of TMs with a $\bigo{n\log n}$ overhead in space, instead of the required $\bigo n$ for reasonability.
+Environment pointers are instead what makes environments space unreasonable (despite being, according to Douence and Fradet \cite{DBLP:journals/lisp/DouenceF07}, the \emph{essence} of the KAM): they introduce a logarithmic \emph{pointer overhead} that, at best, gives simulations of TMs with a $\bigo{n\log n}$ overhead in space, instead of the required $\bigo n$ for reasonability.
 It was then generally concluded that environments cannot provide reasonable space.